Submission Policy

 • Table titles (max 15 words) should be included above the table, and legends (max 300 words) should be included underneath the table.

-• If using previously published task or chart, obtain permission and provide proper attribution.
+• If using previously published task or chart, obtain permission and provide proper attribution

 S.I units

-• Use SI units: Please ensure that all special characters used are embedded in the text, otherwise they will be lost during conversion to PDF.
+• Use SI units: Please ensure that all special characters used are embedded in the text, otherwise they will be lost during conversion to PDF

 Photographs and figures

 • Photographs must be sharply focused.
-Most photographs taken with a mobile phone camera do not fulfill the necessary requirements and, therefore, not acceptable for printing.
+Most photographs taken with a mobile phone camera do not fulfill the necessary requirements and, therefore, are not acceptable for printing.

 • The background of photographs must be neutral and preferably white.

-• Image size should not exceed 5MBs.
+• Image size should not exceed 5MBs

 • The photographs submitted must be those originally taken as such by a camera without manipulating them digitally.
 Scanned photographs must have 300 or more dpi resolution.

-• Figures should be numbered in the order they are first mentioned in the text and uploaded in this order.
+• Figures should be numbered in the order they are first mentioned in the text, and uploaded in this order.
 Multi-panel figures (those with parts a, b, c, d etc.) should be submitted as a single composite file that contains all parts of the figure.

 • Figures should be uploaded in the correct orientation.